gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

 ### Step 3: Fit curve to gene-wise dispersion estimates

 The next step in the workflow is to fit a curve to the dispersion estimates for each gene.
-This this curve represents the expected value of the dispersion given the expression values of the genes.
+This curve represents the expected value of the dispersion given the expression values of the genes.
 The idea behind fitting a curve to the data is that different genes will have different scales of biological variability, but, over all genes, there will be a distribution of reasonable estimates of dispersion.

 <img src="img/deseq2_workflow_separate_fit.png" width="200">